TRACK CHAIRS

 joyj2@vcu.edu

-Computing education (CE), also known as Computer Science Education, is best known as the field leading the conversation about what, how, and for whom Computer Science should be taught.
+Computing Education (CE), also known as Computer Science Education, is best known as the field leading the conversation about what, how, and for whom Computer Science should be taught.
 Computational thinking has been a theme emphasized by educators and researchers in the field, but CE addresses the broader impact of computing in society.
 In recent years, the teaching of computing has moved from being the exclusive domain of higher and graduate education to becoming a subject of primary education.
 In some countries it is taught as a specific subject and in others it is taught in an interdisciplinary way.

-This minitrack encourages submissions from any disciplinary background reporting different kinds of studies: e.g., empirical studies, case studies, methods and techniques, conceptual frameworks, and literature reviews.
+To keep advancing the literature on CE, this minitrack encourages submissions from any disciplinary background reporting different kinds of studies: e.g., empirical studies, case studies, methods and techniques, conceptual frameworks, and literature reviews.
 Beyond the title of the minitrack, the minitrack covers research and practice framed as related to neighboring concepts such as: computing educators, instructional designers, teacher, school administrators, policymakers, and other actors involved with CE:

-• People: e.g., studies on the impact of different technologies (digital or not) on the use of computing, student and teacher experience, behavior, performance, etc.
+1. People: e.g., studies on the impact of different technologies (digital or not) on the use of computing, student and teacher experience, behavior, performance, etc.

-• Educational science: e.g., educational theories behind CE and their application.
+2. Educational science: e.g., educational theories behind CE and their application.

-• Pedagogy: pedagogical aspects (e.g., collaborative learning, blended learning, cognitive processes, intellectual skills, edutainment, and others) in CE.
+3. Pedagogy: pedagogical aspects (e.g., collaborative learning, blended learning, cognitive processes, intellectual skills, edutainment, and others) in CE.

-• Learning analytics: e.g., tools for measuring skills behind computing, adaptivity and personalization in CE.
+4. Learning analytics: e.g., tools for measuring skills behind computing, adaptivity and personalization in CE.

-• Teaching strategies: e.g., unplugged computing, robotics, visual languages, innovative didactic materials/techniques, new courses, metacognition, etc.
+5. Teaching strategies: e.g., unplugged computing, robotics, visual languages, innovative didactic materials/techniques, new courses, metacognition, etc.

-• Theories/concepts/methods: e.g., contributions to the science of CE.
+6. Theories/concepts/methods: e.g., contributions to the science of CE.

-• Digital world: e.g., ethics, equity, and civil rights and their implications concerning the interaction with digital media, socio-cultural relations related to CE, anthropology, civic potentials of being in the digital world, bodies, gender, identity, poetics, and politics in CE.
+7. Digital world: e.g., ethics, equity, and civil rights and their implications concerning the interaction with digital media, socio-cultural relations related to CE, anthropology, civic potentials of being in the digital world, bodies, gender, identity, poetics, and politics in CE.

-• Computational Thinking: e.g., general aspects of computational thinking.
+8. Computational Thinking: e.g., general aspects of computational thinking.

-• Curricula: e.g., CE for K2-K12, multidisciplinary, connected, and interdisciplinary approaches involving CE, international curricula.
+9. Curricula: e.g., CE for K2-K12, multidisciplinary, connected, and interdisciplinary approaches involving CE, international curricula.

 Authors of accepted papers have the option to fast-track extended versions of their HICSS papers to Smart Learning Environments.